The Cortisol Curve

 Prioritize Sleep: Establish a consistent sleep routine, adopt a calming bedtime ritual, minimize screen time before bed, and create a conducive sleep environment.

-Practice Stress Management Techniques: Engage in stress-reducing activities like deep breathing exercises, meditation, yoga, or mindfulness practices to regulate cortisol levels and promote a sense of calm.
+Practice Stress Management Techniques: Engage in stress-reducing activities like deep breathing exercises, meditation, yoga, or mindfulness practices to regulate cortisol levels and Many people also use stress relief candles during meditation or mindfulness practices to create a calming environment.

 Understanding the cortisol curve offers valuable insights into the dynamics of stress hormones throughout the day.
 By implementing stress management strategies, prioritizing quality sleep, and embracing relaxation techniques, we can maintain a balanced cortisol curve.
 This paves the way for improved well-being, increased resilience, and a harmonious life amidst the challenges of the modern world.